We are dedicated to changing the face of tech.

 BIGGER Opportunities

-To facilitate change in the tech industry, and encourage long-term partnerships, codebar offers a partnership programme to businesses.
+To facilitate change in the tech industry, and encourage long-term partnerships, codebar offers a partnership programme.
 Companies can donate a set amount of money in a tier-based system, which can offer them a set of rewards.
 For instance, as a gold partner, businesses can receive 15 job listing on our job board, a logo listed on our sponsors page, collaboration on multiple events throughout the year, and much more.

 Some of our Key Industry Partners